You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Incorporate a Unity Ceremony

 Consider integrating a unity ceremony into your chrisitian wedding ceremony processional.
-I once saw a couple have their mothers light unity candles at the alter as the couple walked down the aisle, symbolizing the joining of their families.
+I once saw a couple have their mothers light unity candles at the altar as the couple walked down the aisle, symbolizing the joining of their families.
 It was a beautiful and meaningful moment.

 Wedding ceremony blending sands for unity ceremony wedding